jacobkap/crimebythenumbers/docs/choropleth-maps.md

 An issue with working with geographic data is that the Earth is not flat.
 Since the Earth is spherical, there will always be some distortion when trying to plot the data on a flat surface such as a map.
 To account for this we need to transform the longitude and latitude values we generally have to work properly on a map.
 We do so by "projecting" our data onto the areas of the Earth we want.
 This is a complex field with lots of work done on it (both abstractly and for R specifically) so this lesson will be an extremely brief overview of the topic and oversimplify some aspects of it.

-If we look at the output of `st_crs(philly_tracts)` we can see that the EPSG is set to 4326 and the proj4string (which tells us which is "+proj=longlat +datum=WGS84 +no_defs".
+If we look at the output of `st_crs(philly_tracts)` we can see that the EPSG is set to 4326 and the proj4string (which ittells us the current map projection) is "+proj=longlat +datum=WGS84 +no_defs".
 This CRS, WGS84, is a standard CRS and is the one used whenever you use a GPS to find a location.
 To find the CRS for certain parts of the world see [here](https://spatialreference.org/).
 If you search that site for Pennsylvania you'll see that Pennsylvania South is assigned 2272 which is what we will use to project this data properly.

 If we want to get the proj4string for 2272 we can use